Learn how to build closet shelves for any closet in your home. These DIY closet shelves are inexpensive and easy to customize for any size closet.

 When I started planning how to make this room work as a shared bedroom for both of my sons, I knew there needed to be way more usable storage in the closet to hold all of their stuff.

 So I designed and built custom DIY closet shelves, gave everything a fresh coat of paint, and now it is perfect!

 For those who are new here, I am in the middle of a complete redo of my sons’ bedroom.
-I am transforming my 4 year old’s bedroom into a shared room for both him and his 2 year old brother.
-(Because baby boy #3 is coming this summer so we’re on a bit of a deadline.!)
+I am transforming my 4 year old’s bedroom into a room for him to share with his two year old brother.
+(Baby boy #3 is coming this summer so we’re on a bit of a deadline.!)